TawadrosGamal/Machine-learning-Implmentations/README.md

 # Applied-Machine-Learning-HW
-this is the home works of applied machine learning course 2019
+this is the homeworks of applied machine learning course 2019